gelther/WP-Dashboard-Notes/readme.txt

 == Changelog ==

 = 1.0.3 = 21/09/2014
-* Feature - Add your own colors
+* Add - *beta* URLs are automatically clickable (after page refresh)
-* Feature - URLs are automatically clickable (after page refresh)
+* Improvement - Add filters to add your own colors
-* Improvement - Better
+* Improvement - Small improvements for coloring
 * Improvement - New icon for Personal visibility

 = 1.0.2 = 29/08/2014